 - Cream the butter & sugar.
 Place butter, sugar, and orange zest in the bowl of a stand mixer fitted with the whisk attachment.
 Mix until butter and sugar are creamed together.
 Add egg, extracts and orange juice.
 Mix until completely combined.
 Scrape down the sides of the bowl.

 - Make the dough.
 With the stand mixer running, slowly pour in the flour mixture.
-Continue mixing until a combined.
-Scrape down the sides of the bowl and mix again until a soft dough forms.
+Continue mixing until combined.
+Scrape down the sides of the bowl and mix again until a soft, crumbly dough forms.

 - Chill the dough.
 Divide dough into two parts.
 Place each part on a large piece of plastic wrap and form into a log-like shape about 2" in diameter.
 Wrap tightly in plastic wrap and roll back and forth to round the edges.
 Place the dough in the refrigerator for at least 2 hours.